A 6 Week On-line Training Programme For Professionals Working With Separating Parents, 2022.

-A 6 week training programme delivered by Clinical Psychologist Dr Angharad Rudkin for professionals working with separating parents.
-This programme has specially prepared for family law solicitors/trainees, Paralegals, Mediators, Barristers, Chartered Legal Executives, Counsellors, Family Support Workers, Magistrates and others.
+A 6 week training programme (6 learning hours) delivered by Clinical Psychologist Dr Angharad Rudkin for professionals working with separating parents.
+This programme has specially prepared for family law solicitors/trainees, Paralegals, Mediators, Barristers, Chartered Legal Executives, Counsellors, Family Support Workers, Children’s Guardians, Family Court Advisors, Social Workers, Magistrates and others.

 “Henry is 10.
 He has experienced on-going parental tension and major arguments at home for the last 3 years.
 In between the arguments, his mum and dad sometimes got on but most of the time they lived quite separately, with few family outings…”